 However, as I go through all of the channel as well as your website, I can’t seem to find any information as to what should I ask the interviewer at the end of the interview.
 Please notice that I am not referring to those questions everybody has to ask during the case for content purposes.
-I refer to more of the behaviour part of the interview.
+I refer to more of the behavior part of the interview.

 Can you provide a few thoughts on this?

 Thank you very much for your strong support for our platform.
 I appreciate these questions to ask in consulting interviews because they help pinpoint me to areas of our site that I need to further improve.

 Regarding questions to ask (not in the case part), there’s so many ways to be “right” here but there are also so many ways to be “wrong”.
 So rather than giving you some concrete questions, I would like to give you the principles.
 If you can firmly grasp them, you will always ask good questions and still have the flexibility to go with the mood and the style of each context and each interviewer.